 Biochemistry, Structural Biology

-Dr. Pyle is also William Edward Gilbert Professor of Molecular Biophysics and Biochemistry at Yale School of Medicine.
+Dr. Pyle is also William Edward Gilbert Professor of Molecular, Cellular and Developmental Biology and a professor of chemistry at Yale University.

 Pyle became a chemistry devotee at an early age.
 Her father, a cardiologist and medical researcher, often told his daughter about his own aspirations to do basic chemistry research.
 As a young boy, he raided an abandoned military base for chemicals to stock his bedroom laboratory.
-"From the time I was a very little kid, he would regale me with stories about the wonders of chemistry and tell me all about the experiments he did as a child," Pyle explained.
+"From the time I was a very little kid, he would regale me with stories about the incendiary experiments he did as a child," Pyle explained.
 "There was no question that I wanted to be a scientist, even from a young age."

 Initially, Pyle set her sights on the pursuit of "pure" chemistry—inorganic chemistry with a focus on metals and metal complexes—never bothering to take a biology or biochemistry course.
 But as a graduate student at Columbia in the 1980s, Pyle began synthesizing metal probes that recognize and bind to DNA, with the goal of understanding how proteins that service the genome find their targets within DNA's complex double-helical structure.
 About the same time, Thomas Cech, former HHMI president, made a surprising discovery—for which he earned a Nobel Prize in Chemistry in 1989—demonstrating that RNA can catalyze chemical reactions, a job previously thought to be the exclusive domain of proteins.
 Cech's work indicated that catalytic RNAs would have to fold into unusual structures and their way of recognizing other molecules would be highly complex.
 Pyle decided that if she were really interested in how nucleic acids interact with other molecules, she should work with RNA.
 She joined Cech's University of Colorado laboratory as a postdoctoral fellow, investigating the molecular interactions that stabilize the folding of catalytic RNA.

-Pyle also investigates a family of molecular motor proteins called helicases, which unwind RNA to create single strands that can be copied or used as templates for building proteins.
+Pyle also investigates a family of molecular motor proteins that bind RNA and carry out work in the cell.
+Some of them create single strands that can be copied or used as templates for building proteins.
 The family of helicases she studies is essential for the replication of hepatitis C and for the transcription of pox viruses.
 "It is our feeling that if you don't understand how these critical proteins work, you can't design good inhibitors for them," she says.
-Pyle's research shows that helicases skitter along single-stranded RNA, moving with regular, periodic steps and kicking off any proteins or other molecules impeding their movement
+Pyle's research shows that helicases skitter along single-stranded RNA, moving with regular, periodic steps and kicking off any proteins or other molecules impeding their movement.
+She has also shown that certain family members (such as the human innate immune receptor RIG-I) function as switches, rather than directional motors, and that they utilize RNA binding and ATP hydrolysis to send signals in the cell.

 Pyle's investigations demonstrate firsthand the value of laboratory research.
 "You can make an impact on medicine and biology by doing very basic work on biomolecules," she explains.
 "I try to encourage people to realize that it is great to do extremely basic molecular research.
 In the end, it provides critical pieces of the larger puzzle."